onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`input_sequence` | memref of any type values or tensor of any type values
+`input_sequence` | memref of any type values or tensor of tensor of any type values values

 #### Results: